cspinetta/kamon-servlet/README.md

 #### Servlet v3+

 To enable `kamon-servlet` on your app all you need to do is to add the Kamon filter `kamon.servlet.v3.KamonFilterV3` in your web app.
-A simple way is to introduce a ApplicationContextListener.
-In [`kamon.servlet.v3.example.KamonContextListene`][2] you can find an example:
+A simple way is to introduce an `ApplicationContextListener`.

 ```java
 package kamon.servlet.v3.example;